Jusayne/info2180-project2/README.md

-# INFO2180 - Project 2
+# INFO2180 - Final Project (Project 2)

-This is Project 2 for Jusayne Chambers
+This is the final project (Project 2) for Jusayne Chambers